yaejinpark/Kaggle-Fitbit/README.md

   labs(x="% Healthy Sleep",y="Minutes")
 ```

 It seems that there might possibly be a trend between time spent awake in bed and % healthy sleep.
 I removed the outliers and created a trendline for this dataset to see if there is indeed a trend or a relationship.
+In this case, the outliers are the two points that skew the vertical portion of the data.

 ![Time Awake Healthy Sleep](img/Avg%20Time%20Awake%20in%20Bed%20and%20Healthy%20Sleep%20Percentage.jpg)